imagej/imagej.github.io/pages/Development_Lifecycle.md

 # Phases in-depth

-{% include box float='right' title='When to use a topic branch?' text='[Core SciJava components](Architecture "wikilink") employ a "release ready master branch" approach:
+{% include box float='right ' title='When to use a topic branch? ' text='[Core SciJava components](Architecture "wikilink") employ a "release ready master branch" approach:

   - The tip of the master branch is always stable enough to be released, "as good or better" than the state of its last release.
   - Each commit on the master branch should compile with passing tests.
 This has several advantages—e.g., better [bisect-style debugging](https://git-scm.com/book/en/v2/Git-Tools-Debugging-with-Git#Binary-Search) .